Check Your ROI with Our AP Calculator

 Step 7: Monitor and review

-It’s important to regularly monitor the effectiveness of your Segregation of duties framework.
+It’s important to regularly monitor the effectiveness of your segregation of duties framework.
 Conduct periodic internal audits and review key performance indicators (KPIs) to ensure that the segregation of duties is being maintained.
 If discrepancies or inefficiencies are identified, corrective actions can be taken promptly to uphold the integrity of your AP processes.

 Step 8: Leverage technology